Bobbo117/MQ135-Air-Quality-Sensor/README.md

     d.
 Home Assistant via MQTT

+  NOTEs

-  NOTE - The software ignores the platforms for which it is not credentialed or connected.
+  1. The software ignores the platforms for which it is not credentialed or connected.
+  2. The MQ135 must be powered on for 24 hours before first use.

 Examples of MQ135 measurements after calibration (Calibration outside conditions approximate CO2.Earth website.
 Inside conditions include 2 persons):